occrp/investigativedashboard.org/about.md

 the African Network of Centers for Investigative Reporting  while they were both John S. Knight Fellows in residence at Stanford University in 2010.

+## Supporters

+ID has been generously supported by the governments of the United States, the United Kingdom, Sweden, Denmark and the European Union, as well as by the Open Society Foundations, Sigrid Rausing Trust, and the National Endowment for Democracy.

+ID was developed in collaboration with
+<a class="mid-gray dim" href="https://jigsaw.google.com">Google Ideas</a>.

 ## Team

 <div class="flex">